Art-Sells/Arells/Build-Notes.md

 ##### If Time Permits
 - Metamask Wallet Browser Mobile Loading (if installed)
+- SignIn/SignUp Modals covering page if User is already Signed In

 #### After Testing and Before Launch:
 - Delete all important variables